typestack/class-validator/README.md

-validator.isSurrogatePair(str); // Checks if the string contains any surrogate pairs chars. validator.isURL(str, options); // Checks if the string is an url. validator.isUUID(str, version); // Checks if the string is a UUID (version 3, 4, 5 or all). validator.isUppercase(str); // Checks if the string is uppercase. validator.length(str, min, max); // Checks if the string's length falls in a range. validator.minLength(str, min); // Checks if the string's length is not less than given number.
+validator.isSurrogatePair(str); // Checks if the string contains any surrogate pairs chars. validator.isURL(str, options); // Checks if the string is an url. validator.isUUID(str, version); // Checks if the string is a UUID (version 3, 4, 5 or all). validator.IsFirebasePushId(str); // Checks if the string is a Firebase Push Id validator.isUppercase(str); // Checks if the string is uppercase. validator.length(str, min, max); // Checks if the string's length falls in a range. validator.minLength(str, min); // Checks if the string's length is not less than given number.